Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 * Synchronising Fragmented Knowledge.
 EventStorming forces participants from different backgrounds to build a consistent timeline together, ensuring no single person’s incomplete version of the story dominates the decision.
 Probably the fastest way to establish current state.

 ## More to come...
 Hope you enjoyed this post about tools to help with architectural decision making.
+I would love to hear from you if you have used this tools what worked for you and what didn't.
 Next post is about tools for a smaller group of people, think a two pizza team.